dhardy/rfcs/text/0000-epochs.md

 At the same time, the commitment to stability and rapid releases has been an incredible boon for Rust, and we don't want to give up those existing mechanisms.

-This RFC proposes *epochs* as a mechanism we can layer on top of our existing release process, keeping its guarantees while addressing its gaps.
+**[Changed]**
+This RFC proposes requirements on what may change between major Rust versions, how stability with old versions is maintained, and how old code is updated for new releases.

 # Detailed design
 [design]: #detailed-design

 ## The basic idea

+**[Significant changes]**

-- An *epoch* represents a multi-year accumulation of features, improvements, and idiom shifts for Rust.
-It covers the language, core libraries, core tooling, and core documentation.
+- A major version series for the Rust language represents a multi-year accumulation of features, improvements, and idiom shifts for Rust.

-- Epochs are named by the year in which they are introduced, which we expect to happen every two or three years.

-- Each **crate** declares an epoch in its `Cargo.toml` (or, if not, is assumed to have epoch 2015, coinciding with Rust 1.0): `epoch = "2018"`.
-Thus, new epochs are *opt in*, and the dependencies of a crate may use older or newer epochs than the crate itself.

-To be crystal clear: Rust compilers are expected to support multiple epochs, and a crate dependency graph may involve several different epochs simultaneously.
-Thus, **epochs do not split the ecosystem nor do they break existing code**.

-Furthermore:

-- Prior to a new epoch, the current epoch will gain deprecations over time.
+- Minor version numbers continue to introduce new features, but may not introduce breaking changes.

+- Each **crate** declares the required major and optionally minor language version in its `Cargo.toml`, e.g. `rust_version = "2.0"`.
+The major version must be matched exactly, while the minor version is considered to be minimum requirement of the crate.
+If the version is not specified, `1.0` is assumed (thus ensuring backwards compatibility and making new major versions opt-in.)

+- Rust toolsets *should* support all historical major language versions, specified via a command-line option, and again defaulting to `1` (Rust 1.0).

+New major versions are only allowed to introduce breaking changes via *deprecations*.
+These work slightly differently to the way they do now:

+- Deprecation lints continue to be introduced by new minor versions, but are not enabled by default.
+(This is important, since e.g. Bert wants to develop to a fixed language specification and Dave may be forced to use features already deprecated by the latest language version.)
+- Deprecation lints are enabled on an opt-in basis via a command-line option
-- When cutting a new epoch, existing deprecations may turn into hard errors, and the epoch may take advantage of that fact to repurpose existing usage, e.g. introducing a new keyword.
-This is the only kind of change a new epoch can make.
+- New major language versions may turn deprecations into hard errors.
+This is the only kind of change a new major version can make beyond what a minor version can do.

+Additionally,

+- Features introduced after a major version increment are not automatically made available to the previous major version; however, new minor releases for the old major version may continue to be released (like Python 2.6 and 2.7 were released after 3.0).
+- Exceptionally, if a security issue is found which cannot be fixed without API change, the corresponding deprecation lint will be enabled by default as a security warning, and not disabled by any catch-all disable-deprecations option.

-Code that compiles without warnings on the previous epoch (under the latest compiler release) will compile without errors on the next epoch (modulo the [usual caveats] about type inference changes and so on).
-Alternatively, you can continue working with the previous epoch on new compiler releases indefinitely, but your code may not have access to new features that require new keywords and the like.
+Code that compiles without warnings on version x.y should continue to compile without warnings on all versions x.z for z > y, modulo the [usual caveats] about type inference changes and so on.
+Updating to the next major version will turn deprecations into hard errors; alternatively the deprecations may be enabled as warnings while still using a previous major version.
+Furthermore, new toolsets *should* support old major versions indefinitely, although obviously this cannot be enforced for all compilers.

 [usual caveats]: https://github.com/rust-lang/rfcs/blob/master/text/1122-language-semver.md

+## Toolsets and versions

+**[new section]**

+Today, new Rust language features are developed in concert with new toolchain versions.
+(Roughly speaking,) an RFC is written, an implementation is written in Rustc and exposed under a feature flag in nightly releases, the proposed change is reviewed, and, if accepted, the feature becomes available in the next stable toolchain.

+This works well today, but it may not always be desirable to fix language and toolchain versions, and the existing versioning becomes confusing in the context of other compilers and new major language versions.

+It is proposed that the existing Rust version numbers are inherited by the language;
+the toolchain may continue incrementing versions in lock-step, but it must be clear that a 2.x toolchain will support both 1.z and 2.x language versions, for some z (possibly larger than the last 1.* toolchain version).

-## Epoch timing, stabilizations, and the roadmap process
+## Version timing, stabilizations, and the roadmap process

+**[minor changes]**

-While this RFC will focus largely on the mechanics around deprecation, a key point is that epochs also give a *name* to large idiom shifts, recognizing that a significant set of new features have stabilized and should change the way you write code and construct APIs.
+While this RFC will focus largely on the mechanics around deprecation, a key point is that major versions also give a *name* to large idiom shifts, recognizing that a significant set of new features have stabilized and should change the way you write code and construct APIs.

-The proposal is much akin to C++ standards, which are tied to particular years (e.g. C++11, C++14).
-Each of these versions represents major enhancements to the language and changes to idioms.
-Compilers generally take flags to let you select *which* standard you wish to compile against.
-Many other languages (like Java) take a similar approach.
+The proposal is much akin to the versioning used by other languages: e.g. Java and Python, or C++ standards but with different names (e.g. C++11, C++14).
+In each case, either separate compilers are maintained for each language version, or compilers generally take flags to let you select *which* standard you wish to compile against.
+It is required that Rust toolchains take the latter approach (support for multiple versions in the same compiler) for compatibility between crates using different versions (see below).

+**[unchanged; applicable but with terminology challenges]**

 To some degree, you can understand these as "marketing" releases; they bundle together a set of changes into a (hopefully coherent) package that's easy to